naqi72/OCR-and-Document-Search-Web-Application-Prototype/README.md

 # OCR and Document Search Web Application

 ## Project Overview
-This project is a web-based prototype that demonstrates the ability to perform Optical Character Recognition (OCR) on an uploaded image containing text in both Hindi and English.
-The application allows users to upload an image, choose between two OCR models (EasyOCR or Tesseract), extract text, and perform a keyword search within the extracted text.

-The application is built using Streamlit for the frontend and combines EasyOCR and Tesseract as the backend OCR engines.
+This web application enables users to extract text from images and perform keyword searches within the extracted text.
+Built with **Streamlit** and **EasyOCR**, it supports **Hindi and English** languages.
+Users can upload an image, view extracted text, and highlight keywords to streamline information discovery.

 ## Setup Instructions